aiclouds/siimple/docs/getting-started/theming.md

 ---
 title: "Theming"
-description: "Customize siimple css"
+description: "Customize siimple"
 ---

 #### Introduction

-This guide covers all that you need to learn to customize **siimple css** and build your own version. **siimple css** has been written in [scss](https://sass-lang.com) to take advantage of variables, functions and mixins.
+This guide covers all that you need to learn to customize **siimple** and build your own version. **siimple** has been written in [scss](https://sass-lang.com) to take advantage of variables, functions and mixins.

 #### Project structure

-In your project folder, download the latest version of `@siimple/css`, for example using a package manager (npm or yarn).
-Read the [installation guide](/css/getting-started/installation.html) for more information.
+In your project folder, download the latest version of `siimple`, for example using a package manager (npm or yarn).
+Read the [installation guide](./installation.html) for more information.

-After installing **siimple css**, your project folder will look like this:
+After installing **siimple**, your project folder will look like this:

 ```
 your-project/
 +-- scss/
 |   +-- styles.scss
 +-- node_modules/
-    +-- @siimple/
+    +-- siimple/
-        +-- css/
+        +-- dist/
         +-- index.scss
-            +-- scss/
 ```

 Ensure that you have **sass** installed in your computer.
 You will need version `>1.23.0`, that can be installed globally running the following command: